-With the top 40 outfielders for 2014 fantasy baseball, we’ve finished all the hitter recaps.
+With the top 40 outfielders for 2015 fantasy baseball, we’ve finished all the hitter recaps.
 We meaning me, but I’ll include you.
 No, that’s not a cue to try to hold my hand.
 Why are you now patting my butt?
-The pitching recap will begin next.
+Don’t muss my hair!
+The pitching recap will begin on Monday.
+You can hardly wait.
+No, you!
 To recap, the end of the season rankings are based on our Fantasy Baseball Player Rater.
-I felt the easiest way to keep it objective would to go this course.
-This way when I say someone finished 30th and I ranked them 23rd in the preseason it carries more weight.
-Anyway, here’s the top 40 outfielders for 2014 fantasy baseball and how they compare to where I originally ranked them:Please, blog, may I have some more?
+I felt the easiest way to keep it objective would to go this route.
+This way when I say someone finished 30th and I ranked them 23rd in the preseason, it carries more weight like Jesse Plemons on Fargo.
+Anyway, here’s the top 40 outfielders for 2015 fantasy baseball and how they compare to where I originally ranked them:Please, blog, may I have some more?